Room: X323, Geo-Science Building, Frescati

 - Swedish Initiative for Research on Microdata in the Social and Medical Sciences (SIMSAM): Stockholm University SIMSAM Node for Demographic Research, administered at the Stockholm University Demography Unit (SUDA), Department of Sociology, and coordinated by Professor Gunnar Andersson (2014-2019).

 - Residential segregation in five European countries.
 A comparative study using individualized scalable neighbourhoods (with Michael Nielsen, Eva Andersson and Bo Malmberg).
-I am principal investigator in the 1.6 million euro grant, which is a collaboration between the departments of Human Geography in Stockholm, Human Geography & Sociology at University of Oslo, Statistics Denmark, the Netherlands Interdisciplinary Demographic Institute, and Interface Demography at Vrije Universiteit Brussel.
+PI for this 1.6 million euro grant, which was a collaboration between the departments of Human Geography in Stockholm, Human Geography & Sociology at University of Oslo, Statistics Denmark, the Netherlands Interdisciplinary Demographic Institute, and Interface Demography at Vrije Universiteit Brussel.
 2014-2018.
-Visit project website.
+Project website.

 - Sofi Johansson - "Gendered feelings of unsafety in the urban environment - A quantitative feminist approach".
 Main supervisor.
 Started May 2021.